True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 TRUE CRIME: Who killed Tina Wilkerson?

-In early August 20 years ago, Tina Wilkerson’s fiancé, Richard Sleziak, was killed in a drug deal that went bad.
+More than two decades ago, in August, Tina Wilkerson’s fiancé, Richard Sleziak, was killed in a drug deal that went bad.

-Though police think she may have known her killer and interviewed suspects - one person of interest failed a lie detector test - detectives ruled out a connection between her death and that of her fiancé the previous week.
-There were no drugs found in her system.
+Though police interviewed suspects and think she may have known her killer — one person of interest failed a lie detector test — detectives ruled out a connection between her death and that of her fiancé the previous week.
+No drugs were found in her system.

 Authorities also determined that Tina Wilkerson was killed somewhere else and then dumped in the park.
 There was no weapon and only a small amount of blood at the scene.

-There was public speculation that Wilkerson’s murder was linked to another killing in 2008, in which the body of Angela Lara-Trowbridge, then 51, was found in the same vicinity.
+Public speculation was that Wilkerson’s murder was linked to another killing in 2008, in which the body of Angela Lara-Trowbridge, then 51, was found in the same area.

-Though police arrested a male suspect who lived in Lake Station in the Lara-Trowbridge case, charges were dropped on account of insufficient evidence.
+Though police arrested a suspect who lived in Lake Station in the Lara-Trowbridge case, charges were dropped due to insufficient evidence.

-After many years, there have been no new developments in the Wilkerson case and without a crime scene, police believe the only hope is that someone with information about the murder may still come forward.
+After many years, there have been no new developments in the Wilkerson case and, without a crime scene, police believe the only hope is that someone with information about the murder will speak up.